Onlineberatung/onlineBeratung-consultingTypeService/readme.md

 # Caritas Online-Beratung ConsultingTypeService
 The ConsultingTypeService provides all settings for every single consulting type.
-Currently, it doesn't contain authorization within the public REST API calls.
 It also provides an admin API with which it is possible to retrieve the consulting type settings.
+Currently, it does not contain authorization within the public REST API calls.

 You can easily create new consulting type settings which are described [here](../backend/service-configuration.md#consultingtypeservice).